Rafflesia: Names

-A webpage for a class project by two American students, made in 2003, incorrectly stated that the local name translated to "corpse flower".
-A month later this sentence was copied to Wikipedia, but due to subsequent edits, by 2010 the sentence came to claim that the English name was "corpse flower", and by 2020 this name has been used numerous times in news articles and the like.

-The name "corpse flower" referred to the titan arum (Amorphophallus titanum) of the family Araceae.

-According to a CNN reporter, the flower has been called the "monster flower".
+In English Rafflesia is known as the stinking corpse lily.
+It is also known as "corpse flower", or bunga bangkai in Indonesian, a name that more commonly refers to the titan arum (Amorphophallus titanum) of the family Araceae.
+The type species arnoldii has been called the "monster flower".

 Taxonomy

 Robert Brown introduced the genus Rafflesia to the wider scientific world in a presentation before the Linnean Society of London in June 1820, but his scientific paper on the subject was only published in late 1821.

 In 1999 the British botanical historian David Mabberley pointed out that the genus Rafflesia was first validated by an anonymous report on the meeting published in the Annals of Philosophy in September 1820 (the name was technically an unpublished nomen nudum until this publication).
 Mabberley claimed the author was Samuel Frederick Gray.
 However, as that is nowhere stated in the Annals, per Article 46.8 of the code of ICBN, Mabberley was wrong to formally ascribe the validation to Gray.
 The validation of the name was thus attributed to one Thomas Thomson, the editor of the Annals in 1820, by the IPNI.
 Mabberley admitted his error in 2017.
 This Thomson was not the botanist Thomas Thomson, who was three years old in 1820, but his identically named father, a chemist.